profweiliu/design-resilient-communities/project.md

 - **Perspective Rendering** visualizing user experience and key design qualities (minimum 1)
 - **Matrix of Resilient Design Strategies** explicitly mapping recommendations to the community goals (template to be provided)

-*Note: the final plan and the concept plan must include labels for presentation; however, an unlabeled version must also be submitted for documentation purposes.*
+*Note: the concept plan and the rendered final plan must include labels for presentation; however, an unlabeled version must also be submitted for documentation purposes.*

 ## Evaluation Rubric Statement